 In his 1970 article, “The Spread of the Popular Reformation in England,” Manning began with a simple observation.
 Although many scholars like G. R. Elton had assumed and asserted that the English Reformation was a successful act of state, they tended to overlook that while laws are one thing, enforcement and compliance are something else entirely.
 Manning theorized that “the social conditions that facilitated the diffusion of popular Protestantism did not fully ripen until the reign of Elizabeth.”
 Along the way to making his point, he provided a critical and helpful set of distinctions.
 As he put it, we should think of the English Reformation as “a conglomeration of several movements.”
 First, there was official reformation, associated with the state and featuring names like Henry VIII and Elizabeth I. There was also, secondly, theological reformation, which highlights places like the White Horse Inn at Cambridge and people like William Tyndale, Thomas Cromwell, and the Marian exiles.
 Finally, said Manning, there was popular reformation, a name that points to the untold number of common people who first turned anti-papal, and only later, Protestant.
 Regarding official reformation, he suggested that “the reason for the failure of Protestantism to spread more extensively in the mid-Tudor period is the frequency with which the various religious settlements were made and unmade.”
 For example, much of the Edwardian Reformation involved religious leaders doing more or less what the state instructed them to do.
 Tellingly, when the Marian restoration came about, those same leaders followed opposite instructions.

 But the heart of Manning’s interpretation relates to popular reformation.
-There were, he said, a good number of reasons why the movement was slow in taking root.
+There were, he said, several reasons why the movement was slow in taking root.
 The evidence of wills suggests that outside of London and the southeastern part of the country, it took a long time for reforming impulses and directives to make a real difference in much of England.
 Many clergy of the sixteenth century were conservative.
 Sometimes, dueling Protestant spokesmen, because they could not get along, gave the movement a bad name.
 In Wales, the spread of Protestantism foundered simply for lack of ministers who could speak Welsh.
 In general, the clergy were poorly supported.
 Most had received minimal training, if that.
 Some were downright ignorant.
 For many years, schools were not Protestant, but continued as they had before with chantry priests doing what they had always done.
 The system remained broken until change began to come as a result of legislation like the 1570 Act for the Ministers of the Church to be of sound Religion.
 Only then did universities begin to train a sufficient number of learned preachers to accomplish the protestantization of England.
 Thus, England had to develop a Protestant educational system before anyone might have expected ideas and sentiments to change.
 In addition to the universities, wrote Manning, the rise of Puritanism generated any number of ad hoc seminaries that were often conducted in homes.
 Some well-to-do Puritans endowed lectureships.
 These factors, combined with the astonishing mobility of many Puritans, led to greater dissemination of Reformation teaching and ways.

 Finally, according to Haigh, a fourth quadrant of the field of interpretation advanced what might be called a slow-from-below point of view.
 Scholars and their books representing this position included Patrick Collinson’s 1967 work, The Elizabethan Puritan Movement, which was a revision of the author’s 1957 doctoral dissertation.
 Noting that there is a difference between “real” reform versus the merely “formal,” Collinson said that the history of Puritanism during the reign of Queen Elizabeth was a history of frustration.
 As Puritans saw things, the Reformation in England “had been arrested halfway.”
 Of course, there were a few, separating Puritans who were uninterested in any attempt to reform the Church of England.
 They devoted themselves, instead, to the reconstitution of the church of Christ on strictly biblical grounds.
 By contrast, non-separating Puritans fully intended to reform the existing church so as to complete the English Reformation.
 But, said Collinson, they were deflected by Elizabeth and some of her archbishops.
 From this vantage point, one would surmise that the Puritans had tried and failed.
 Nor did the Elizabethan settlement settle everything.
 Thus, Collinson asserted, “English protestantism was a gathering force from the mid-sixteenth century far into the seventeenth.”